 Import Jellyfin Repository

-Next, choose between the stable and unstable Jellyfin repositories to import.
-Stick with one repository to avoid conflicts; the stable channel is best for production servers, while the unstable channel delivers the latest development builds for testing new features.
+Next, add the Jellyfin repository using the modern DEB822 format.
+Choose between the stable and unstable channels; stick with one to avoid conflicts.
+The stable channel is best for production servers, while the unstable channel delivers the latest development builds for testing new features.

-To import Jellyfin Media Server stable (recommended) for everyday use:
+To import Jellyfin stable (recommended) for everyday use:

 Following repository import, update your system’s repository listing to recognize the new additions: